Sociology Major (B.A.)

 The Department of Sociology requires all students declaring the major after fall 2006 to choose from one of the following languages: Arabic, Chinese, French, German, Greek, Italian, Latin, Russian and Spanish.
 Exceptions to this list must be petitioned and approved by the Department of Sociology's Undergraduate Committee and a student's adviser.

-- Outcome 1: Students will learn to interpret quantitative data in a value-neutral way.
+- Outcome 4: Students will learn how to generate and interpret qualitative and quantitative data in a value-neutral way.
+(Data analysis)

-- Outcome 6: Students will learn to evaluate high-profile current events from a sociological perspective.
+- Outcome 6: Students will learn to effectively communicate a sociological perspective both in writing and verbally.
+(Communication skills)